Living in Westchester County

-Westchester County New York is the gateway to the Hudson River Valley just north of Manhattan.
-Located on the doorstep of one of the world's greatest cities, the southern part of the county is more urban and considered part of the greater New York Metropolitan Area, while the northern sections of the county are more rural and serene with gently rolling hills.
+Westchester County New York is the entrance to the Hudson River Valley which is just north of New York City.
+Located on the doorstep of one of the world's greatest cities, the southern part of the county is more urban and considered part of the greater New York Metropolitan Area, while the northern sections of the county are more rural and serene.

-Westchester County's southern boundary is slightly less than 11 miles from Columbus Circle in New York, with the 27,000 acre Pelham Bay Park forming a green space between suburban Westchester and the Bronx.
-Bordered on the west by the Hudson River and on the southeast by the Long Island Sound and Connecticut, Westchester County offers a wide selection of housing options for home buyers ranging from urban townhouses, co-ops and condos in Yonkers and New Rochelle, to modern colonial waterfront living on the Long Island Sound and the luxurious elegant estates of Scarsdale, White Plains and Bedford.
+Bordered on the west by the Hudson River and on the southeast of Long Island Sound and Connecticut, Westchester County offers a wide selection of housing options for home buyers ranging from urban townhouses, co-ops and condos in Yonkers and New Rochelle, to modern colonial waterfront living on the Long Island Sound and the luxurious elegant estates of Scarsdale, White Plains and Bedford.